vuejs/vuepress/docs/config/README.md

 Provide the Google Analytics ID to enable integration.

-### pwa
+### serviceWorker

 - Type: `boolean`
 - Default: `false`

-Set to `true` to enable PWA support.
-VuePress will automatically generate and register a service worker that caches the content for offline use in production.
+If set to `true`, VuePress will automatically generate and register a service worker that caches the content for offline use (only enabled in production).

+If developing a custom theme, the `Layout.vue` component will also be emitting the following events:

+- `sw-ready`
+- `sw-cached`
+- `sw-updated`
+- `sw-offline`
+- `sw-error`

-::: warning
+::: tip PWA NOTES
+The `serviceWorker` option only handles the service worker.
+To make your site fully PWA-compliant, you will need to provide the Web App Manifest and icons in `.vuepress/public`.
+For more details, see [MDN docs about the Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).

-Only enable this if you are able to deploy your site with SSL, since service worker can only be registered under HTTPs URLs.
+Also, only enable this if you are able to deploy your site with SSL, since service worker can only be registered under HTTPs URLs.
 :::

 ## Theming